wp-plugins/wp-dtree-30/readme.txt

 == Installation ==

-Make sure to disable and remove any previous installation of WP-dTree first!
+Make sure to disable and remove any previous installation of WP-dTree **and wp-scriptaculous** first!
 As of v3.2, the code for showing the trees have changed.
 Make sure to update your sidebar accordingly if you are not using widgets to display your archive.

 1. Extract the files and transfer the 'wp-dtree-30' folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress